Endometriosis for Parents: All Guides

 How can I help my daughter deal with her endometriosis?

 It can be useful to think about school challenges as either short term or long term dilemmas.
-Short term problems might include factors that interrupt her school day such as doctor appointments, episodes of acute pain, and occasional school absences due to pelvic pain.
+Short term problems might include factors that interrupt their school day such as doctor appointments, episodes of acute pain, and occasional school absences due to pelvic pain.
 Long term issues include extended school absences due to chronic and severe pain, chronic fatigue, surgery, and recovery.
-These issues, and possible solutions, can be addressed well in advance with your daughter’s school.
+These issues, and possible solutions, can be addressed well in advance with your child’s school.

 First, consider the following questions: